Generalizing Information to the Evolution of Rational Belief: Introduction

 \section{Introduction}

-This work integrates essential properties of information embedded within Shannon's derivation of entropy~\cite{Shannon1948} and the Bayesian perspective, which identifies probability with plausibility.
+This work integrates essential properties of information embedded within Shannon's derivation of entropy~\cite{Shannon1948} and the Bayesian perspective~\cite{LaPlace1774, Jeffreys1998, Jaynes2003}, which identifies probability with plausibility.
 We pursue this investigation in order to understand how to rigorously apply information-theoretic concepts to the theory of inference and machine learning.
 Specifically, we would like to understand how to quantify the evolution of predictions given by machine learning models.

-We begin in \ref{sub:shortcomings} with a thought experiment that illustrates shortcomings with the way standard information measures would partition prediction information and residual information during machine learning training.
+Our findings are general, however, and bear implications for any situation in which states of belief are updated.
+We begin in \ref{sub:shortcomings} with an experiment that illustrates shortcomings with the way standard information measures would partition prediction information and residual information during machine learning training.